With support from the Visionary network we were able to create a varied programme of workshops and webinars for the 2021 online annual conference.

 Your ability to care for others for a sustained amount of time requires you to care for your own wellbeing.

-This workshop will explore how to strengthen your resilience, and offer practices to recharge your batteries so you can be effective in your professional role and personal life.
+This workshop explored how to strengthen resilience, and offer practices to recharge batteries so individuals can be effective in your professional role and personal life.

 Charley Gavigan – Co-founder, counsellor, therapeutic coach and facilitator at Brave Your Day

 Charley has accrued over 30 years therapeutic and leadership practice in the UK & USA third sector, namely with ChildLine, Save the Children, Women’s Aid and Scottish Drugs Forum.

 She now specialises in mental wellbeing and resilience training, consultancy and therapeutic support to individuals, staff and organisations to fear less and brave more.

 We are very grateful to the support of Blind Veterans UK for enabling Charley to join us at this year’s event.

 Money, Money, Money

 We welcomed an amazing panel of income generation experts, who joined us for this interactive panel session, which provides an exciting opportunity to ask key questions about legacy giving, corporate support, community partnership and trust funding.
 The session was brilliantly hosted and facilitated by Sue Piper, Head of Fundraising at Kent Association for the Blind.